mrcyberfighter/pyhobdcalc/README.rst

   2. **octsuboct**:

-        Substract 2 octal strings given with optional the octal identifier "0".
-The function can threads signed values in the C type *long long int* value range:
+        Subtract 2 octal strings given with optional the octal identifier "0".
+The function accepts signed values in the C type *long long int* value range:

             * Maximal value:  9223372036854775807.

             * Minimal value: -9223372036854775808.

-        And return the substraction result as an integer string.
+        And return the subtraction result as an integer string.

-            :note: The substraction result cannot overflow the same maximal and minimal range as for the given arguments values.
+            :note: The subtraction result cannot overflow the same maximal and minimal range as for the given arguments values.

   3. **octmultoct**:

         Multiply 2 octal strings given with optional the octal identifier "0".
-The function can threads signed values in the C type *long long int* value range:
+The function accepts signed values in the C type *long long int* value range:

             * Maximal value:  9223372036854775807.